MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/image/overview.md

 ## Input requirements
-For detailed information on supported input document formats, refer to our [Service quotas and limits](../service-limits.md) page.
+For detailed information on supported input file formats, refer to our [Service quotas and limits](../service-limits.md) page.

 > [!NOTE]
 > For best results, image schema should only be used to process non-document-based images.